 Funding Policy - Plan members are required to contribute 10% of their annual covered salary and the District is required to contribute 14% of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10% for plan members and 14% for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2019, the allocation to pension, death benefits, and Medicare B was 13.5%.
-The remaining 0.5% of the employer contribution rate was allocated to the Health Care Fund.
+For the fiscal year ended June 30, 2021, the allocation to pension, death benefits, and Medicare B was 14.0%.

-The District's contractually required contribution to SERS was \$193,703 for fiscal year 2019.
+The District's contractually required contribution to SERS was \$230,763 for fiscal year 2021.